watsonarw/https-static-site-cloudformation/README.md

 It can be used to provision a Cloudformation stack which serves a static site from a custom domain with HTTPS.

+For more details on what is this script is, you can read [the blog post I wrote about it](https://watsonarw.com/2017/04/04/https-static-site-hosting-in-s3.htmlmakr)

 ## How

 ### Prerequisites